 Gambling is regulated at a national level.
-As a general rule, the provision, marketing or distribution of any form of gambling activity that has not been authorised by the Norwegian Gaming and Foundation Authority under section 6, paragraph 1 of the Lottery Act or section 2 of the Gaming Scheme Act is prohibited.
-Authorisations are generally granted only where the prospective authorised party has a humanitarian or socially beneficial purpose and proceeds are allocated to that purpose.
+As a general rule, the provision, marketing or distribution of any form of gambling activity that has not been authorised by the Gaming and Foundation Authority under sections 4 and 6 of the

+Gambling Scheme Act is prohibited.
+Authorisations are generally granted only where the prospective authorised party has a humanitarian or socially beneficial purpose and the proceeds of the gambling activity are allocated to that purpose.